Germany States - How To Choose For Life

 Located Southwest of Germany and bordering France and Luxembourg, Saarland has eye-catching landscapes for cycling tours and a variety of familiar friendly routes along river valleys and cross-border trips.

-Having evolved from a traditional mining and steel location into a modern international business world, Saarland is proliferating.
-The low cost of living, short distances, and friendly people make this place close to foreigners.
+Having evolved from a traditional mining and steel location into a modern international business world, Saarland is leading in proliferation in Germany and its states.
+The low cost of living, short distances, and friendly people make this place close to foreigners and a preferable option for settlers.

-The world's highest concentration of UNESCO world heritage sites, Saxony-Anhalt, is located in the heart of Germany and Europe.
+The world's highest concentration of UNESCO World Heritage sites, Saxony-Anhalt, is located right in the heart of Germany and Europe.
 The modern local businesses, research facilities, and academies create a lively and innovative climate.

 Most ex-pats choose to live in this zone due to the low living costs, high-quality standards, rich culture, and diversity.
 The companies in this scope offer support services for immigrants.

-Saxony boasts the highest number of graduate students with degrees in manufacturing, engineering, and construction each year.
+Further, Saxony boasts the highest number of graduate students with degrees in manufacturing, engineering, and construction each year.
+And it is not difficult to see why, seeing that the state is rapidly advancing industrially.

-True North of Germany offers interracial professionals a chance to realize their dreams.
-The white collar environment, strong middle class, and worldwide successful companies create job opportunities for proficients.
+The True North of Germany offers interracial professionals a chance to realize their dreams.
+It creates a white-collar environment and strong middle-class people.
+Plus, it is a worldwide hub where successful companies create job opportunities for proficient individuals.

-Schleswig-Holstein prides itself on an excellent environmental network and offers flat hierarchies, fast promotion opportunities, and family-friendly working models.
+Schleswig-Holstein brags about an excellent environmental network and offers flat hierarchies, fast promotion opportunities, and family-friendly working models.
 The numerous projects and initiatives are good conditions for entering the job market and further skillful training.

 The North and Baltic Seas are great for long walks or water sports such as kiteboarding and sailing.